 Typically, there are five categories of exempt duties — executive, professional, administrative, computer professional, and commissioner sales.
 Additionally, all employees who earn less than $23,600 per year are automatically classified as non-exempt.
 If you believe you have been misclassified, you may be entitled to retroactive overtime pay.

 There are other situations where you may be a victim of wage theft, and our employment lawyers can help you understand your rights under FMLA and what your legal options are.
 Laws around meal and rest breaks, vacation and paid time off, and docking pay can vary from state to state.
-Our employment law firm has offices in both New York and North Carolina, and our employment attorneys are ready to offer you legal advice and representation.
+Our employment law firm has offices in both South Carolina and North Carolina, and our employment attorneys are ready to offer you legal advice and representation.

 Equal Pay Act Violations